+Ath.
 Then let us return once more to what we were saying at first.
-Antiquity of mankind.
-Every man should understand that the human race either had no beginning at all, and will never have an end, but always will be and has been; or that it began an immense while ago1.
-782 expected to have undergone innumerable transformations of themselves?
+Every man should understand that the human race either had no beginning at all, and will never have an end, but always will be and has been; or that it began an immense while ago.

-Well, and have there not been constitutions and destructions of states, and all sorts of pursuits both orderly and disorderly, and diverse desires of meats and drinks always, and in all the world, and all sorts of changes of the seasons in which animals may be
+Ath.
+Well, and have there not been constitutions and destructions of states, and all sorts of pursuits both orderly and disorderly, and diverse desires of meats and drinks always, and in all the world, and all sorts of changes of the seasons in which animals may be expected to have undergone innumerable transformations of themselves?